paulbinkim/paulbinkim/README.md

 My name is Paul Kim, and I am a Junior studying Computer Science and Mathematical Finance at the University of Southern California.
-In my GitHub repo, I organized a repository for all the school projects that I have been working on so far.
+In my GitHub repo, I organized a repository for all the school projects and other code that I have been working on so far.

 Personal Website: https://paulbinkim.github.io